mysensors/NodeManager/README.md

       void setBatteryMax(float value);
       // after how many sleeping cycles report the battery level to the controller.
 When reset the battery is always reported (default: 10) void setBatteryReportCycles(int value);
+      // if true, the battery level will be evaluated by measuring the internal vcc without the need to connect any pin, if false the voltage divider methon will be used (default: true) void setBatteryInternalVcc(bool value);
+      // if setBatteryInternalVcc() is set to false, the analog pin to which the battery's vcc is attached (https://www.mysensors.org/build/battery) (default: -1) void setBatteryPin(int value);
+      // if setBatteryInternalVcc() is set to false, the volts per bit ratio used to calculate the battery voltage (default: 0.003363075) void setBatteryVoltsPerBit(float value);
     #endif
     #if SLEEP_MANAGER == 1
       // define if the board has to sleep every time entering loop (default: IDLE).
 It can be IDLE (no sleep), SLEEP (sleep at every cycle), WAIT (wait at every cycle